pdegen/BootstrapSeq/README.md

 ### Option 2: Jupyter Notebook

 A Jupyter notebook with further instructions can be found in [notebooks/bootstrapseq.ipynb](notebooks/bootstrapseq.ipynb).
 This option does not support parallelization for now.
+You can handle package installation yourself or use the conda environment from Option 1.

 ### Option 3: Docker Image